How it’s New York: Ruda Beresford Dauphin, the Director of Pen, Paper and Palate, and some of the panelists live here.

 The only resemblance Winston Groom, creator of the fictional Forrest Gump, had to his character, was a southern drawl.
 I found myself drifting off to a happier place in my mind during his somewhat long winded responses.
 His tongue-in-cheek response as to how to stop his books being bootlegged in China was to have the executed perpetrator’s heads sent to him.
 This didn’t seem too far off the mark as to what an acceptable punishment would be to him.
 Life, it seems, is not like a box of chocolates to Groom.

 Appropriately seated next to him was the sole female panelist, Hannah Pakula, biographer of Madame Chiang Kai-shek in “The Last Empress.”
-Delighted that her book was on sale in both China and Taiwan, she said that her novel was worth reading if you wanted to understand the Chinese psyche, empresswhich she said is more concerned with how things appear on the surface than the truth of things.
+Delighted that her book was on sale in both China and Taiwan, she said that her novel was worth reading if you wanted to understand the Chinese psyche, which she said is more concerned with how things appear on the surface than the truth of things.

 The evening’s entertainment began and ended with the beautiful and haunting sounds of Harrington.